Alex-Dabbs/Alex-Dabbs/README.md

 - 👋 Hi, I’m @Alex-Dabbs
 - 👀 I’m interested in Programming Languages such as Python, html and cybersecurity networking and threats.
-- 🌱 I’m currently learning about cybersecurity and expanding my knowledge on Python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌱 I’m currently working on independent projects to add to my portfolio.
+Most of my projects are in Python or HTML/CSS.

 <!---
 Alex-Dabbs/Alex-Dabbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.